2019–20 Kentucky Wildcats men's basketball team: SEC tournament

 The Wildcats received the No. 1 seed in the SEC tournament.
 However, the 2020 SEC Men's Basketball Tournament was cancelled before the Wildcats played their first game, due to the COVID-19 pandemic.
+Kentucky was officially the league champion by SEC rule.

 2020 NCAA men's basketball tournament

 Like the SEC Tournament, the NCAA tournament was cancelled amidst concern over the health of participants as a result of the COVID-19 outbreak in the United States.